-We’ve recently seen data from the British Independent Retail Association (bira) that shows there’s been an average of four new store openings a day in the first quarter of this year.
-That’s a huge leap from 2016, when there was a net increase of just four stores over the whole year.
+We’ve recently seen data from the British Independent Retail Association (BIRA) that shows there’s been an average of four new store openings a day in the first quarter of this year.
+That’s a huge leap from the previous year, when there was a net increase of just four stores over the whole year.
 Our customer data supports this too, finding that sales were up 15 per cent when compared to the same period last year.
 Not only are more stores opening, but existing stores are enjoying higher turnover and stronger profits.

 Yet a look at the news headlines suggests rising inflation, cautious consumer spending and serious capital and operational costs are weighing heavily on store owners looking to grow and succeed.